senkrad76/Anidea-for-SmartThings/info/Device Handler UI Metadata.md

 A different 'namespace' is used with Custom Capabilities.
 It is a catenation of two words and a number and is automatically generated for each user account.

 ### Author - author
 The author parameter is just what it seems, and has no bearing on the UI.
-An example would be `name: 'Smart Stuff'`.
+An example would be `author: 'Smart Stuff'`.
 There isn’t any obvious bearing on the UI.

 ### Device Type - ocfDeviceType
-The Developer Workspace lets you specify device types from a limited number of options and the one chosen is included in the device presentation.
+The Developer Workspace lets you specify device types from a limited number of options and the one chosen is included in the [Device Presentation](#device-config-and-device-presentation).
 In a DTH the device type is defined using an OCF Device Type  e.g. `ocfDeviceType: 'oic.d.thermostat'` and the presentations used don't seem to define it directly.

 The following list of device types was extracted from the Developer Workspace on 5th July 2020.